26th October 2021

 Distract them with suitable toys, where appropriate, and consider taking them on a walk when you think they’re trying to play.

-Remember: If your dog has used licking to communicate for a long time, it may be difficult to re-train them or stop them from performing typical behaviours (like licking you).
-For this reason, it’s essential to avoid scolding your dog if they fall back into their licking habits – instead, constantly reinforce acceptable levels of licking by praising them for positive behaviour.
+It’s important to remember that if your dog has used licking to communicate for a long time, it may be difficult to re-train them or stop them from performing typical behaviours (like licking you).
+For this reason, it’s essential to avoid scolding your dog if they fall back into their licking habits.

-Although a little licking isn’t usually something to worry about, it’s definitely worth having your canine companion checked by a vet.
+Although a little licking now and then isn’t usually something to worry about, if your dog is licking all the time, it’s definitely worth having your canine companion checked by a vet.

 Always be aware that dogs who lick themselves excessively could be:

-• Trying to cope with an underlying health issue.
+- Trying to cope with an underlying health issue, including stomach or digestive problems.

 Please contact your vet immediately if you notice your dog displaying any concerning or unusual licking behaviours.